Mayor of Ecuadorian city of Manta assassinated in attack | Politics

 Regional police commander Edwin Noguera told reporters a gunman got out of a stolen truck and opened fire on Intriago, hitting him and a woman described as a "collateral victim."
 Both died of their injuries.
 Security officials with the mayor returned fire and wounded the driver of the vehicle, who is now in police custody while receiving medical attention in hospital.
 Noguera said the man was a Venezuelan national without a prior criminal record.

-Police said officers had secured the truck with a grenade inside it and a gun which was likely used in the attack.
-It was not immediately clear why the mayor had been attacked, though police said that he had reported receiving threats to authorities, without providing more details.
+The suspected shooter escaped, Noguera said.
+Police said officers had found a grenade in the truck and a gun which was likely used in the attack.

-Ecuador has faced an increase in violent crime that the government says is driven by power struggles between criminal gangs over the drug trafficking trade.
-Manta, a city of well over 200,000 people, has been prey to such gangs, while widespread common crime fed by economic and social problems is adding to the country's security woes.

-President Guillermo Lasso expressed his sorrow over Intriago's "assassination" in a statement on Twitter and said he had ordered authorities to bring the killers to justice.
-Former President Rafael Correa expressed his shock, saying on Twitter: "I can't believe this has happened."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)